dtcenter/MET/internal/scripts/docker/README.md

 Descriptions of the Dockerfiles in this directory are provided below.
 Sample commands for building these Docker images locally are also provided.
 Please note that these commands should be run from the top-level directory of the MET repository.

-1. `Dockerfile` checks out MET from GitHub and compiles the specified branch or tag from source, sets a working directory, downloads and installs MET and GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
+1. `Dockerfile` checks out MET from GitHub, compiles the specified branch or tag from source, sets a working directory, downloads and installs MET and GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
 It uses Docker image for the base compilation environment for